hyperledger-archives/education/LFS171x/indy-material/nodejs/AgentDemoScript.md

 3. Click the **Messages** tab then click **Accept**.

-Meanwhile, at Faber College, they too have received a "Name" Proof Request, this one from Alice, which they too accept, and resulting in Alice getting the College's official name "Faber" - per the Government ID.
+Meanwhile, at Faber College, they too have received a message for a "Name" Proof Request (click refresh), this one from Alice, which they too accept, and resulting in Alice getting the College's official name "Faber" - per the Government ID.
 You'll need to refresh the browser tabs to see the latest data.

 ### Step 4: It's All About Your Credentials